-Have you ever wondered what vegetables your dog can eat?
-After all, you might be thinking about your favorite autumn recipes and asking yourself questions like, "Can dogs eat squash?"
-Of course, if you're anything like us, you're probably wondering about everyone's favorite seasonal flavor: pumpkin!
+Have you ever wondered what foods your dog can eat?
+Right now, you might be thinking about your favorite autumn recipes and asking yourself questions like, "Can dogs eat pumpkin?"
+In moderation, the answer is yes — but with a few important caveats.

 Can dogs eat pumpkin?